dave6024t/ESP32_ExceptionDecoder/Readme.md

 - **File support**: Reads exception backtraces from an input file.
 - **Boot loop prevention**: Detects if the system is in a **boot loop** and halts further decoding.
 - **Exception decoding**: Uses the **`addr2line`** utility from the **ESP32 toolchain** to decode exception data and map memory addresses to the corresponding source code.
+- **Serial data to ESP32**: Transparently passes character-by-character keyboard input to the ESP32 via the serial port.

 ## Installation